sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 The Event API is provided as part of libswsscommon with API definition in a header file.

 #### Reporting API
-- An API for event reporting is provided.
+- APIs for event reporting is provided.
+- EVENT_SEND_INIT to initialize once and EVENT_SEND is called for each event send.
 - The event reporting API accepts, event-source, tag & parameters.
 - The event reporting API adds "timestamp" and "index"
 - The event index is coined as <last 16 bits of epoch time of first event from a source, in seconds><48 bits of running index from 0 for events from a source>
+- Event index is coined per source.
+All events for a source uses single publishing instance (process/thread)
 - The high 16 bits of event index will help distinguish restart scenario, as index will start from 0 in each restart.
 - The event-index could be used by receivers to gauge the count of missed/lost messages from a source.

 ### Receiving API
-- There will be a set of 5 APIs
-- event_receive_start -- Starts the receiver loop in a new/dedicated thread and return an handle.
-This can be called only once per process and can be shared across multiple threads too.
-- event_subscribe -- This is called with handle returned by init.
-This can be called multiple times from different threads as one for each external receiver.
-This returns a handle.
-- event_read -- This called with handle returned by sunscriber.
-This returns the set of events received matching the subscription.
-By default it is a blocking call until at least one event is available.
-But it can be called as non-blocking too.
-- event_subscribe_end -- This is called to close an earlier subscribe call.
-- event_receive_end -- Stops the receiving of events and stop & join the thread before returning
+- APIs for event receive are provided.
+- EVENT_RECV_INIT to initialize once and EVENT_RECV is called for each event read.
 - The receiver API uses the index to compute missed count of message per source per reader and pass it along with the message in read call, as optional o/p val.